 Scopolamine Side Effects

 When put into drinks, food, or on pieces of paper, scopolamine powder can cause individuals to act submissively.
 They become so easily manipulated by others that some victims suffer total financial loss and other damages because they fall under the influence of thieves and kidnappers.
+It’s no wonder that experts would be so concerned about scopolamine side effects.

 Some off-label uses of the drug help people with depression, asthma, or chemotherapy-related sickness.
 It even helps some quit smoking.
 The FDA approved the drug for prescribing in 1979.